 If you think your conch may have become infected, speak to your piercer or a medical professional for further advice.
 If the infection is only minor, it should clear up with a bit of extra care at home.
 If the infection is quite severe, however, then you may need a round of antibiotics.

 Infection is one of the biggest risks with a conch piercing, but there are other risks as well.

 Conch piercings can be rejected, which is known as migration.
 During migration, your body slowly tries pushing the piercing out, much like it would with a splinter.

 You increase your risk of migration if you use jewelry made out of metal that you’re allergic to.
 Watch for any signs of an allergic reaction in your piercing site.
 One of those signs can include irritated skin near the cartilage piercing site.

 Allergic reactions can also make your skin feel itchy.
 It isn’t normal for your piercing site to be itchy, so if you experience that, see your piercer about swapping out your jewelry for another type of metal.

-Another risk you run when you get a conch piercing is the formation of an ugly cartilage piercing bump.
-That happens mainly to people who aren’t gentle enough on their fresh piercings or who don’t follow their aftercare instructions.
+Another risk you run when you get a conch piercing is the formation of a cartilage piercing bump.
+These are usually due to either excessive scar tissue growth (keloids), granulomas, or pustules forming within the ear cartilage.